 For the most part your lawyer is going to have to persuade the prosecutor that you never intended to distribute the material and that you never actively distributed the material.
 This is done by showing a lack of sophistication with computers and file sharing programs.
 This requires your lawyer to have extensive knowledge of how these programs work and to show how easy it is to download the material without knowing that your actions are permitting others to access your computer to view these materials.
 The way these images are found on your computer is pretty good evidence of your understanding of the workings of file sharing programs.
 For instance, will catalogued, indexed files shows a level of familiarity that suggests an intent to permit others to access your files.
 Whereas, a scattering of files, totally disorganized might indicate nothing more than an intent to possess only.

 Hiring the right lawyer is the best way to protect yourself when charged with a serious crime.
-Call the Law Offices of Stephen Neyman, P.C. at 617-263-6800 or send us an email.
+Call Law Offices of Stephen Neyman Criminal Lawyers at 617-263-6800 or send us an email.
 We know how to help you.